 Most items can be delivered by the next day, but you can also request items to be delivered in the same week or at a future date.
 When the items make it to your door, they'll be placed in a room of your choice.

 As of 2017, you can get all of your shopping and assembly done easily by using IKEA's TaskRabbit service.
 This service platform will connect you to a network of independent taskers in your area that can make your life easier by shopping for your items and assembling them.

-Hiring a TaskRabbit is a more expensive option since you'll be paying the TaskRabbit's daily rate as well as for the IKEA products.
-To save time, you could request the TaskRabbit to pick up items and not shop for them.
-Or, you could have the IKEA products delivered to your door, and then hire a TaskRabbit to build them in your home.
+Hiring a TaskRabbit is a more expensive option, since you'll be paying TaskRabbit's daily rate as well as for the IKEA products.
+To save time, you could request TaskRabbit to pick up items and not shop for them.
+Or, you could have the IKEA products delivered to your door, and then hire TaskRabbit to build them in your home.